Definition of a Service Animal

 Service dog (assistance dog): A dog that has been trained to assist a person who has a mobility or health impairment.
 Types of duties the dog may perform include carrying, retrieving, opening doors, ringing doorbells, activating elevator buttons, providing physical support and assistance with balance and stability, assisting a person to get up after a fall, etc.

 Sig (signal) dog: A dog trained to assist a person with autism.
-The dog alerts the partner to distracting repetitive movements, such as hand flapping, which are common among those with autism.
+The dog alerts the handler to distracting repetitive movements, such as hand flapping, which are common among those with autism.
 This intervention allows the person to stop the movement.
 A person with autism may also have deficits in sensory input, and may need the same support services from a dog that one might provide for a person who is blind or deaf.

 Seizure response dog: A dog trained to assist a person with a seizure disorder.
 The method by which the dog serves the person depends on the individual’s needs.
 Some dogs have learned to predict a seizure and warn the person in advance.